jdowling23/Applied-Data-Science-SpaceX-Launch/README.md

 - Predictive analysis to determine the succesful launches
     - Use the Supervised learning SVM, classification tree and Logistic regression models
     - determine which models perform best using score
+- Presentation
+    - Powerpoint presentation walking through all the steps of the project including visualization representations of findings and summary